 Adopted: 12/73

-Parents and other members of the school district community may view the instructional materials used by the students.
-All instructional materials including teacher’s manuals, media, or other supplementary materials which will be used in connection with any survey, analysis, or evaluation as part of any federally-funded programs must be available for inspection by parents.
+Parents and other members of the school district community may view the instructional and library materials used by the students.
+All instructional materials including teacher’s manuals, media, or other supplementary materials which will be used in connection with any survey, analysis, or evaluation as part of any federally funded programs must be available for inspection by parents.

 Adopted: 2/08